yreynhout/upiter/README.md

 # Core Concepts

+- Platform Visitors: People that visit the platform.
-- Platform Members: People who are a member of the platform.
-In layman terms that means people who have signed up for the platform.
+- Platform Members: People who have signed up for the platform and are thus a member of the platform.
-- Platform Guests: People who haven't yet signed up, the visitors or passers-by that still need to be _converted_, or the platform members who, for all intents, which to stay anonymous during a particular interaction with the platform.
+- Platform Guests: People who haven't yet signed up, the visitors or passers-by that still need to be _converted_, or the platform members who, for all intents, wish to stay anonymous during a particular interaction with the platform.
 Who knows, right?
 - Platform Administrators: People with great power within the scope of a particular tenant.

 - Group Members: People that became member of a group either thru invitation or by request.